lukechilds/window/README.md

 You can see an example of this pattern in my `create-node` module.
 Specifically [src/create-node.js](https://github.com/lukechilds/create-node/blob/master/src/create-node.js) and  [test/unit.js](https://github.com/lukechilds/create-node/blob/master/test/unit.js).

+## What about dependencies?

+Sometimes you may have dependencies that you can't pass a window object to.
+In that scenario you can alternatively use [`browser-env`](https://github.com/lukechilds/browser-env) which will simulate a global browser environment.

 ## License

 MIT © Luke Childs